HyodaKazuaki/Parallax-FeedBack-360-Servo-Control-Library-4-Arduino/README.md

 # Parallax FeedBack 360 Servo Control Library 4 Arduino

-This library facilitates control of [Parallax FeedBack 360° High Speed Servo](https://www.parallax.com/product/900-00360).
-This servo motor provides feedback via the PWM signal.
-You can control servo to degree of rotation what you want with this library.
-Of course, you can read servo's degree of rotation.
+This library facilitates control of [Parallax FeedBack 360° High Speed Servo](https://www.parallax.com/product/900-00360), using the servo encoder feedback for precise control of both angle and speed.
+It's designed to make running multiple servos at once simple and effective.

 日本語の README は[`README_ja.md`](https://github.com/HyodaKazuaki/Parallax-FeedBack-360-Servo-Control-Library-4-Arduino/blob/master/README_ja.md)をご覧ください。

 ## NOTICE

-This library introduced breaking changes for non-blocking control and support for multiple servo motors since major version 2.0.0.
+This library introduced breaking changes for non-blocking control and support for multiple servo motors with the major version 2.0.0 release.
 For details, see function definitions and examples.

-## Support
+## Supported Arduino Boards

 Please see [`SUPPORTED.md`](https://github.com/HyodaKazuaki/Parallax-FeedBack-360-Servo-Control-Library-4-Arduino/blob/master/SUPPORTED.md).

-## Pin Assign

-Assign the feedback signal line of the servomotor to the feedback signal pin that allows external interruption.
-Assign the control pin to which the servo motor control line is assigned.

 ## How to Install

-Download this library on [Release page](https://github.com/HyodaKazuaki/Parallax-FeedBack-360-Servo-Control-Library-4-Arduino/releases) and Install zip file on Arduino IDE.
+Download this library on the [release page](https://github.com/HyodaKazuaki/Parallax-FeedBack-360-Servo-Control-Library-4-Arduino/releases) and Install zip file on Arduino IDE.

+## Common Issues
+#### Pin Assignment Errors
+- Ensure the feedback signal wire of the servo motor is connected to a digital PWM pin usable for interrupts.
+If you are unsure which pins on your board support interrupts, you can check [here](https://docs.arduino.cc/language-reference/en/functions/external-interrupts/attachInterrupt/).
+The chosen pin number on the board must be properly reflected in the assignment.
+- Ensure the control signal wire of the servo motor is connected to a digital PWM pin, and that the pin has been properly assigned in the code to reflect the real-world connections.

 ## Example

-This library is contains some examples.
+The following are general examples for the [Parallax FeedBack 360 Servo Control Library](https://github.com/HyodaKazuaki/Parallax-FeedBack-360-Servo-Control-Library-4-Arduino/).

 ### Rotation